 South West Music School (SWMS) provides students with the same standard of music education as specialist music schools and junior conservatoires.
 The additional benefit of SWMS is that it allows students to stay in their existing education and continue to take part in other current musical (and non-musical) activities in their local communities.

-Since its inception in 2007, SWMS has grown from 15 students in its first year to over 100 students in 2016-17.
-SWMS now runs four programmes to suit a variety of needs, interests and levels of experience.
+Since its inception in 2007, SWMS has grown from 15 students in its first year to over 80 students in 2019-20.
+SWMS now runs five programmes to suit a variety of needs, interests and levels of experience.
 All programmes are inclusive and open to all regardless of personal background.
 We are also musically inclusive – designed to identify and nurture exceptional instrumental, vocal and composition talent from all areas of music.
 The only restriction to our programmes is the need to possess high levels of musicianship and commitment.

 South West Music School offers its students a range of opportunities:

-Students on the Core programme are offered two four day residentials per year.
+Students on the Core programme are offered two four-day residentials per year.
 Residentials take place during school half terms and holidays.
 They are an opportunity for students to participate in focused learning, looking at specific areas of musical or compositional development – ranging from performance and practice to how to manage yourself in the music business.
-Core programme residentials also often centre on a artistic theme such as jazz, Shakespeare, film music, celebration, dance and much more.
+Core programme residentials also often centre on an artistic theme such as jazz, Shakespeare, film music, celebration, dance and much more.

-Composer students are offered three residentials per year.
-The first two are led by SWMS and take place over 3 – 4 days during school half terms and holidays.
+Composer / Music Producer students are offered three residentials per year.
+The first two are led by SWMS and take place over 3 – 4 days during school half terms and holidays, one in collaboration with the Core students.
 The last residential of the year is run by Sound and Music – a charity for new music who run a summer school for budding young composers each year.
 This residential is seven days long and takes place in the summer holidays.

 Further information on all of South West Music School’s programmes can be found here.